 Subject to exceptions based on age and country of birth, all cattle that die or are slaughtered on-farm or in transit (other than for human consumption) are required to be tested for BSE.

 Farmers are required to contact an approved collector within 24 hours of death to arrange delivery of the carcase to an approved sampling site within a further 48 hours.
-These cattle deaths must be recorded in the movement register within seven days, notified to BCMS within seven days and the cattle passports returned to BCMS also within seven days.
+These cattle deaths must be recorded in the movement register within seven days, notified to BCMS within seven days and the cattle passports returned to the British Cattle Movement Service (BCMS), also within seven days.

 Livestock keepers must be aware of the sampling requirements for the purposes of monitoring bovine spongiform encephalopathy (BSE) in cattle.
 Livestock keepers must ensure that fallen cattle requiring BSE testing are disposed of to an approved BSE sampling site.

 Cattle keepers are responsible for the correct disposal of cattle aged under 48 months (or 24 months if appropriate) at time of death.
-They do not need to be tested for BSE and can be sent to any suitable approved animal by-products premises - for example, knacker's yard or via the National Fallen Stock Company (NFSCo) in accordance with animal by-products legislation (see 'Disposal of animal by-products').
+They do not require BSE testing and can be sent to any suitable approved animal by-products premises - for example, knacker's yard or via the National Fallen Stock Company (NFSCo) (opens in a new window) in accordance with animal by-products legislation (see 'Disposal of animal by-products').

 All fallen cattle that die or are slaughtered on farm or in transit (other than for human consumption) must be tested for BSE if they are:

 The carcases are the responsibility of the cattle keeper and must be sent to an approved sampling site.